Testaross/obackweapon/README.md

 https://kallock.tebex.io/
 He is a great dev, buy his stuff.
-I took this from his discord so it was easier to share, and I converted it per his instructions, here is what you need.
+I took this from his discord so it was easier to share.
+I converted it to ox_core per his instructions, here is what you need.

 In Ox_inventory > data > weapons.lua ANY weapon you want to show on your back you need to add this to